/ delegates · admitted manifold

 premium

-What's the same in both lanes: Dahlia refuses the same requests — out-of-scope, authority-override, prompt injection, boundary violation.
+What's the same in both lanes: Dahlia refuses the same requests — out-of-scope, authority-override, embedded directives, boundary violation.
 The output validator enforces the schema and signoff flag.
 The audit log captures both under the same retention and tamper-evidence rules.
 The deployment lifecycle — no build before scope, no pilot before admission — applies to both.

 Use frontier APIs for reasoning.
 Never outsource governance.